admineral/Reactor-ChatGPT-Plugin/README.md

 python main.py
 ```

-Note: Make sure to add your OpenAI API key in the `main.py` file.

 ## Acknowledgments

-- OpenAI for providing the GPT-3 API.
 - Node.js and Express for providing the backend framework.
 - Puppeteer for providing the headless browser functionality.